CVE-2026-7429: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in siteserver SSCMS

 Technical Analysis

-CVE-2026-7429 is a reflected cross-site scripting vulnerability (CWE-79) in siteserver SSCMS version 7.4.0.
-The issue arises from improper output encoding in the /api/stl/actions/dynamic endpoint, where malicious STL template payloads are decrypted and returned without adequate sanitization.
-This allows attackers to inject arbitrary JavaScript into JSON responses, potentially enabling session hijacking, phishing, or unauthorized user actions.
-The vulnerability has a CVSS 4.0 score of 2.1, reflecting low severity.
-No patch or official remediation level has been published by the vendor, and the product is not a cloud service.
+CVE-2026-7429 is a reflected cross-site scripting vulnerability in siteserver SSCMS version 7.4.0.
+It arises from improper output encoding in the /api/stl/actions/dynamic endpoint, where malicious STL template payloads are decrypted and returned without proper sanitization.
+This allows attackers to inject arbitrary JavaScript into JSON responses, potentially enabling session hijacking, phishing, or unauthorized actions performed on behalf of users.
+The vulnerability is classified under CWE-79 and has a CVSS 4.0 base score of 2.1, reflecting low severity.
+No patch or official remediation is currently documented, and no exploits are known in the wild.

 Potential Impact